 Where are mezzanine floors used?

-Due to the benefits and reliability that mezzanine flooring offers, this makes it a popular refurbishment solution in a number of industries.
+Due to the benefits and reliability that mezzanine flooring offers, this make it a popular refurbishment solution in a number of industries including warehouse and factory work.
 Each floor can be tailored to a customer’s needs and can be used for anything from a simple storage platform to an extended workspace.
 Though the primary purpose of mezzanine flooring is to provide extra storage, they are also used for manufacturing, distribution, modular office space, and the expansion of retail space.

 Applications include :